Top Flat Fee Real Estate Agents in Dallas (2026 Guide)

 On a $500,000 home, a 6% fee equals $30,000.
 With a flat fee listing of $3,000–$4,000, sellers can keep $26,000+ more equity.

-How Flat Fee Agents Work in Dallas
+How Flat Fee Real Estate Works in Dallas

 How We Evaluated the Top Flat Fee Agents in Dallas